 Trong: Building your brand does not happen overnight; it’s a slow and steady process.
 So what can employers do to strengthen the presence of their brand on campus?
 What are some of the efficient ways to engage with students beyond career fairs?

 Alina: There are so many ways that employers can engage with students on or off campus.
 What is important to note here is to really understand the campus and the students before devising your campus strategy.
-At some schools, info sessions work great at others its better to participate in events directly with student groups or in the classroom.
+At some schools, info sessions work great, but at others, it’s better to participate in events directly with student groups or in the classroom.
 Some schools are better connected through technology, so virtual sessions may work well.
-Some companies have been known to get creative on campus, including food trucks, bands, photo booths, RVs, etc, so if things like that work at a school, then go for it and think of cool ways you can stand out but make sure it aligns with your brand.
+Some companies have been known to get creative on campus, including food trucks, bands, photo booths, RVs, etc., so if things like that work at a school, then go for it and think of cool ways you can stand out but make sure it aligns with your brand.

-Trong: You mention that the important thing to note before executing a strategy are to really understand the campus.
-What are some of the steps that recruiters or campus recruiting team can take to gain this understanding?
+Trong: You mention that the important thing to note before executing a strategy is to really understand the campus.
+What are some of the steps that recruiters or campus recruiting teams can take to gain this understanding?
 Saying, I am a new company coming to Stanford to recruit for the first time…

 Trong: How different is the employer branding strategy for a Fortune 500 company with a large budget for campus recruiting versus a mid-size or small business or startup with a one-man campus recruiting department?